-To the Board of Directors and Stockholders of FORUM PACIFIC, INC. 35th Floor, One Corporate Center Doña Julia Vargas Avenue corner Meralco Avenue, Ortigas Center Pasig City, Philippines
+To the Board of Directors and Stockholders of FORUM PACIFIC, INC.35th Floor, One Corporate Center Doña Julia Vargas Avenue corner Meralco Avenue, Ortigas Center Pasig City, Philippines

 Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The supplementary information in Appendices A and B and Schedules A to H, to the financial statements are presented for purposes of additional analyses and filing with the Securities and Exchange Commissions, respectively, and are not a required part of basic financial statements.
+The supplementary information in Appendices A "Financial Soundness" and B "List of Effective Standards and Interpretations" and Schedules A to J, to the financial statements are presented for purposes of additional analyses and filing with the Securities and Exchange Commissions, respectively, and are not a required part of basic financial statements.
 Such information is the responsibility of management.
 The information has been subjected to the auditing procedures applied in our audit of the basic financial statements.
 In our opinion, the information is fairly stated in all material respects in relation to the basic financial statements taken as a whole.

-Tax Identification No. 003-294-822 BOA/PRC No. 0234, effective until December 31, 2014 SEC Accreditation No. 0192-FR-1, Group A, effective until March 24, 2016 BIR Accreditation No. 08-001911-0-2013, effective until April 1, 2016 by:
+Tax Identification No. 003-294-822 BOA/PRC No. 0234, effective until December 31, 2014 SEC Accreditation No. 0192-FR-1, Group A, effective until March 24, 2016 BIR Accreditation No. 08-001911-0-2013, effective until April 1, 2016